vrugtehagel/yozo.ooo/README.md

 Now, you've got two basic tasks at your disposal:
 - `npm run build` builds the site and packages it all up nicely for production.
 - `npm run serve` does the whole server + watch thing that you'd want when doing local development.
+By default, the local server uses [localhost:8787](http://localhost:8787/) but of course you're welcome to change the port (see the `serve` command in `package.json`).

 ## About the codebase